eigerco/polka-storage-book/src/architecture/pallets/market.md

   - Deal is not pending.
 - `DealsTooLargeToFitIntoSector` - Sum of all deals piece sizes for a sector exceeds sector size.
 The sector size is based on the registered proof type.
 We currently only support registered `StackedDRG2KiBV1P1` proofs, which have 2KiB sector sizes.
 - `TooManyDealsPerBlock` - Tried to activate too many deals at a given `start_block`.
+- `StorageProviderNotRegistered` - An account tries to call `publish_storage_deals` but is not registered as a storage provider.
+- `CommD` - An error occurred when trying to calculate CommD.
+- `TooManyPendingDeals` - A storage provider tried to propose a deal, but there are too many pending deals.
+The pending deals should be activated or wait for expiry.
+- `InvalidProvider` - A deal was tried to be activated by a provider which does not own it.
+- `StartBlockElapsed` - A storage provider tries to activate a deal after the start block.
+- `SectorExpiresBeforeDeal` - Sector containing the deal will expire before the deal is supposed to end.
+- `InvalidDealState` - A deal was attempted to be activated twice.
+- `DealNotPending` - A storage provider tried to activate a deal which is not in the pending proposals.
+- `WrongClientSignatureOnProposal` - The client signature did not match the client's public key and data.
+- `DealEndBeforeStart` - A deal was attempted to be published but the end block is before the start block and the deal is rejected.
+- `DealStartExpired` - A deal was attempted to be published but the start block is in the past and the deal is rejected.
+- `DealNotPublished` - A deal was attempted to be published but is not in the correct state.
+- `DealDurationOutOfBounds` - A deal was attempted to be published but the duration is not between [MinDealDuration](#constants) and [MaxDealDuration](#constants).
+- `InvalidPieceCid` - The deal trying to be published has an invalid piece Cid.
+- `DealIsNotActive` - When a sector is being terminated but the deal state is not active.
+This is the result of a programmer bug.
+Please [report an issue](https://github.com/eigerco/polka-storage-book/issues/new) to the developers.
+- `InvalidCaller` - A deal was found that does not belong to the storage provider.
+This is the result of a programmer bug.
+Please [report an issue](https://github.com/eigerco/polka-storage-book/issues/new) to the developers.
+- `DealNotFound` - A deal was attempted to be fetched but could not be found.
+This is the result of a programmer bug.
+Please [report an issue](https://github.com/eigerco/polka-storage-book/issues/new) to the developers.
 - `UnexpectedValidationError` - `publish_storage_deals`'s core logic was invoked with a broken invariant that should be called by `validate_deals`.
 Please [report an issue](https://github.com/eigerco/polka-storage-book/issues/new) to the developers.
 - `DealPreconditionFailed` - Due to a programmer bug.
 Please [report an issue](https://github.com/eigerco/polka-storage-book/issues/new) to the developers.